dgerabagi/data-curation-environment/flattened_repo.md

 ### A189.
 Number Formatting Reference Guide
 - **Description:** A standalone guide and utility script for formatting large numbers with K/M/B/T suffixes and dynamic decimal place adjustment for clean UI presentation.
 - **Tags:** utility, script, formatting, numbers, ui, ux, javascript, typescript

+## III.
+Cycle 0 Static Content Templates

+### A61.
+Template - Master Artifact List
+- **Description:** A generic template for a Master Artifact List, to be used as static context in the Cycle 0 prompt.
+- **Tags:** template, cycle 0, documentation, project setup

+### A62.
+Template - Project Vision and Goals
+- **Description:** A generic template for a Project Vision and Goals document.
+- **Tags:** template, cycle 0, documentation, project setup

+### A63.
+Template - Phase 1 Requirements & Design
+- **Description:** A generic template for a requirements and design document.
+- **Tags:** template, cycle 0, documentation, project setup

+### A64.
+Template - Technical Scaffolding Plan
+- **Description:** A generic template for a technical scaffolding plan.
+- **Tags:** template, cycle 0, documentation, project setup

+### A65.
+Template - Target File Structure
+- **Description:** A generic template for a target file structure document.
+- **Tags:** template, cycle 0, documentation, project setup

+### A66.
+Template - Initial Scaffolding Deployment Script
+- **Description:** A generic template for a scaffolding deployment script.
+- **Tags:** template, cycle 0, documentation, project setup

+### A67.
+Template - Development and Testing Guide
+- **Description:** A generic template for a development and testing guide.
+- **Tags:** template, cycle 0, documentation, project setup
 </file>

 <file path="src/Artifacts/A1.
 DCE - Project Vision and Goals.md">